How to Write an Extended Essay for IB Students

 The Complete IB Extended Essay Structure: Title Page to Bibliography

 The IB Extended Essay has a specific required structure.
 Every component below should be included in the order shown.
 Missing or mislabeled structural elements cost marks under Criterion D (Presentation) — marks that are entirely preventable.
 Understanding the full structure before you begin writing also helps you plan the essay rationally, allocating appropriate word counts to each section before you start drafting.
-Essay outline templates are a useful planning tool at this stage — creating a detailed section-by-section plan before writing dramatically improves both argument coherence and efficient word allocation.
+Essay outline templates are a useful planning tool at this stage.

 1. Title Page

-The title page is not included in the 4,000-word count and must contain specific information: the exact title of your EE (not the research question — the title may be the same as the RQ or a more descriptive label), the research question itself, the subject in which the EE is registered, your candidate session number (not your name — IB marking is anonymous), the word count of the essay, and the examination session.
-Many schools have a specific title page template — check with your IB coordinator before creating your own format.
+The title page is not included in the 4,000-word count and must contain specific information: the exact title of your EE, the research question itself, the subject in which the EE is registered, your candidate session number (not your name — IB marking is anonymous), the word count of the essay, and the examination session.

 2. Contents Page

 Your table of contents lists every major section and subsection with accurate page numbers.
-This is more important than many students realize: examiners use the contents page to navigate your essay.
-A poorly organized or inaccurate contents page is itself evidence of poor organizational discipline, which reads as a Criterion D concern.
-Update your contents page after every significant editing session — page numbers shift constantly during revision.
+Examiners use the contents page to navigate your essay.
+An inaccurate contents page is itself evidence of poor organizational discipline — a Criterion D concern.
+Update it after every significant editing session.

 3. Introduction

-The introduction of an IB Extended Essay serves three distinct functions.
-First, it provides relevant background context — enough to frame the topic for an educated reader who is not a specialist in the specific area.
-Second, it states the research question clearly and explains its significance: why does this question matter academically, and what gap in existing understanding does it address?
-Third, it outlines the structure and methodology of the essay — the examiner should be able to read the introduction and know exactly how you are approaching the question, what sources or methods you are using, and what your essay will argue.
-The introduction should not begin with “In this essay I will…” — this phrasing is formulaic and signals low Criterion C engagement.
-Seven methods for writing introductory paragraphs offers more sophisticated approaches that examiners reward.
+The introduction serves three distinct functions: providing relevant background context; stating the research question clearly and explaining its significance; and outlining the structure and methodology.
+The examiner should be able to read the introduction and know exactly how you are approaching the question, what sources or methods you are using, and what your essay will argue.
+Seven methods for writing introductory paragraphs offers sophisticated approaches that examiners reward.

 4. Body — The Core Argument